atom-box/eleventy-base-blog/posts/eleventy-troubleshooting.md

 * DEBUG=Eleventy* npx @11ty/eleventy at the command line was interesting, though not useful
 * there are other compile commands, similar to 'npm dev' I think

+## Error: Output conflict, Multiple input files are writing to...
+'''
+Problem writing Eleventy templates: (more in DEBUG output)
+> Output conflict: multiple input files are writing to `_site/tags/getting-things-done/index.html`.
+Use distinct `permalink` values to resolve this conflict.
+  1. ./tags.njk
+  2. ./tags.njk

+`DuplicatePermalinkOutputError` was thrown:

+'''
+This was due to some missing formatting OR redundant labeling in the header.
+The solution was to copy and paste a well formatted header from elsewhere and just edit that.

 ## Git commands that were useful during blog editing